 - Roll the limes on the counter before juicing.
 It makes the process easier.

-- Make sure you cut the lime slices thick enough to fill that space at the top.
+- Make sure you cut the lime slices thick enough to fill out that space at the top.
 You should be able to get about 3 slices from each lime.

 If you store these icy pops in an airtight container they will stay fresh for up to 1 month.
 You can keep them in the freezer for a week without sealing them.